Search icon

 Pre-Requirements for Installation of CNG Kit

-Here are the pre-requirements for the conversion of petrol cars to CNG cars.
+Here are the pre-requirements for the conversion of vehicle of petrol CNG:

 • Make sure your petrol car is compatible with the CNG kit.